rhielab/3Dgenome/figure_script/figure1/1B/README.md

 ### 1B.
 Chromatin interaction heatmaps of Hi-C and Micro-C data near chr7p14 region.

 We used cooltools (https://github.com/open2c/cooltools) to generate the interaction heatmap.
 Here we provide a python script ```cooltools_heatmap.py``` to run cooltools.
+The required input to generate this plot is ```.mcool``` file.
 Below is the example code:

 To run the script, please make sure that you have installed cooltools correctly.
 - 1st - mcool file